6tablespoonsolive oilor duck / goose fat see note 1

 In the meantime, using the back of a spoon, apply pressure to one side of each garlic clove to split it open (only needs to be split in one place).
 Set aside with your thyme / rosemary sprigs.

-Add the oil to a large roasting pan (extra large if increasing quantity), you want as much space as possible around each piece of potato for maximum crisp.
-Add in the potatoes and gently toss the potatoes until fully coated in the oil.
-Then space them out and nestle in the garlic cloves and the thyme sprigs.
+Add the oil to your largest roasting pan.
+Add in the potatoes and turn them in the oil until fully coated.
+Then space them out so there is a gap around each piece and nestle in the garlic cloves and the thyme sprigs.
 Sprinkle over your sea salt.

 Notes